This article was updated for accuracy and relevance on December 24th, 2021.

 We recommend this minimalist laptop stand, available at Best Buy.
 It provides an added boost without raising the keyboard up too high.
-We also suggest looking into getting a standing desk at home if sitting all day isn’t your cup of tea.
+We also suggest looking into getting an adjustable standing desk at home if sitting all day isn’t your cup of tea.

 #3 An Ergonomic Chair

 The reality is that sofas, accent chairs, and other cute living room and kitchen furniture are not meant for all-day use.
 If you plan on sitting at your desk for eight hours a day, you need an ergonomic desk chair that supports your lower back and hips so that you feel comfortable all day long—and when you finally get up to move!
-You can even pair your ergonomic chair with an ergonomic keyboard and ergonomic mouse.
+You can even pair your ergonomic chair with an ergonomic wireless keyboard and ergonomic mouse for enhanced functionality.